MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-essential-add-ons.md

 # Essential add-ons for Windows 10 Pro and Enterprise on Surface Hub 2

-If you have migrated from Windows 10 Team to Windows 10 Pro or Enterprise on Surface Hub 2, you have the option of using Windows hello biometric authentication to sign into your device.
+If you have migrated from Windows 10 Team to Windows 10 Pro or Enterprise on Surface Hub 2, you have the option of using Windows Hello biometric authentication to sign into your device.
 You will need is certified Windows Hello camera to use face recognition.
-For fingerprint authentication, you will need the Surface Hub 2 Fingerprint Reader.
+For fingerprint authentication, you will need the Surface Hub 2 Fingerprint Reader, as described below.

-Windows 10 Pro and Enterprise for Surface Hub 2 can be used with a wide variety of accessories.
+With Windows 10 Pro and Enterprise for Surface Hub 2, you can connect a wide variety of accessories.
-Surface Hub 2 supports various ports and standards:
+**
 - 1 x USB A port on compute module (behind display)
 - 4 x USB C ports on bezels
 - Bluetooth 4.1 support